LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D0-Intro-Overview.md

    *Lectures contain valuable information you won't get elsewhere; don't miss a lecture!*

-- Quiz: Take the quiz.
-The questions are based on the lecture and reading.

-- Lab assignment: Start work on it now, submit your lab work at the end of the week
+- Lab assignment: Start work on it after the first lecture.

+- Beta version (draft) of the lab assignment: submit it by this Saturday.

+- Code review: do a code review for your lab partner by Tuesday of next week.

+- Production version (final) of the lab assignment: submit it by Thursday of next week.